 - The higher the heat concentration and plasma jet allow faster travel speeds.

-- The high temperature and high heat concentration of plasma allow keyhole effect.
+- The high temperature and high heat concentration of plasma allow the keyhole effect.

-- This provides complete penetration with single-pass welding of many joints.
+- This provides complete penetration with the single-pass welding of many joints.

-- Heat affected zone is smaller compared to GTAW (Gas tungsten arc welding).
+- The heat-affected zone is smaller compared to GTAW (Gas tungsten arc welding).

-- It uses less current input as compared to another welding process.
+- It uses less current input as compared to other welding process.

-- It produces wider welds and heat-affected zones compare to LBW and EBW.
+- It produces wider welds and heat-affected zones compared to LBW and EBW.

 - Plasma welding equipment is very costly.
 Hence it will have a higher startup cost.